sukchung/Chewier/journals/lauren.md

 Today I worked on:
 Filter buttons and unit tests.

 I finalized the filter button code with Adrien, and created my unit test.
-We then continued working on
+We then continued working on deployment.

 01/24/23
 Today I worked on:
 Filter buttons

 01/23/23
 Today I worked on:
+Filter buttons

+I reviewed some resources online (React documentation, YouTube videos, assorted tutorials, etc) to learn more about how to create a filter button that would let us filter the inventory.
+I began some code mockup.

 01/20/23
 Today I worked on:

 Suk and I began working on CI/CD, with setting up the Caprover Instance and deploying the accounts microservice.

 So far deployment seems easier than expected, but I'm expecting that to change